Reference prior for Bayesian estimation of seismic fragility curves: Estimation tools, competing approaches and performance evaluation metrics

 The best known parameter estimation method is the MLE, defined as the maximal argument of the likelihood derived from the observed data:

-A common method for obtaining a wide range of $\theta$ estimates is to compute multiple MLE by bootstrapping.
-Denoting the data-set size by $k$, bootstrapping consists in doing $L$ independent draws with replacement of $k$ items within the data-set.
-Those lead to $L$ different likelihoods from the $k$ initial observations, and so to $L$ values of the estimator which can be averaged.
-In the context of fragility curves, this method is widespread (see e.g. \cite{Shinozuka2000, Lallemant2015, Gehl2015,Baker2015, WangF2020}).
-The convergence of the MLE and the relevance of this method is stated in \cite{VanDerVaart1992}.
-Nevertheless the bootstrap method is often limited by the irregularity of the results for small values of $k$ (see e.g. \cite{Zentner2017}).
-In this context, the $L$ values of $\theta$ are used to define confidence intervals for the log-normal estimates of the fragility curves.
+A common method for obtaining a wide range of $\theta$ estimations consists in calculating multiple MLEs by bootstrapping.
+Denoting the data set size by $k$, bootstrapping consists in doing $L$ independent draws with the replacement of $k$ items within the data set.
+These draws lead to $L$ different likelihoods from the $k$ initial observations, and so to $L$ values of the estimator, which can then be averaged.
+This is a very common approach for fragility curves (e.g., \cite{Shinozuka2000, Lallemant2015, Gehl2015, Baker2015, WangF2020}).
+The convergence of the MLE and the relevance of this method are detailed in \cite{VanDerVaart1992}.
+However, the relevance of the bootstrap method is often limited by the irregularity of its results for small values of $k$ (e.g., \cite{Zentner2017}).
+In this context, the $L$ values of $\theta$ are used to define confidence intervals for the log-normal estimations of the fragility curves.